ss3359/MechaCar_Statistical_Analysis/README.md

 According to the results, the variables that provide a non-random amount of variance to miles per gallon are the intercept, the vehicle length, anf the ground clearance.
 This is because their respective probabilities are extremily small.
+Also, from the data in Figure 2, we have an adjusted R-squared value of 0.6825 and a p-value of 5.35e-11.